Curb Your Consumerism | Fall 2018

 While the consumption of goods and services is a crucial component of modern economic systems, the culture of consumerism contributes to waste, resource depletion, pollution, and social and economic inequities.
-In recognition of students propensity to consume throughout their time at college, the UVM Eco-Reps carried out a campaign in the winter of 2018 to educate students about the effects of consumerism and various ways to decrease consumption habits.
+In recognition of students' propensity to consume throughout their time at college, the UVM Eco-Reps carried out a campaign to educate students about the effects of consumerism and the various ways in which they can decrease their consumption.

-On a community team level, each team of Eco-Reps came up with their own outreach strategy to promote the practices and ideas geared towards reducing consumption habits.
-This includes education about responsible consumption, the culture of waste, waste reduction, doing more with less, bulk buying, thrifting, DIY, and the reuse and repairing of products.
-Additionally, the Eco-Reps created a local shopping guide to educate students about about circulating money into their community and reducing environmental impacts by eliminating components of supply chains.
-This guide also provided students with information about locally owned business for clothing, food, and lifestyle shopping.
+At the community team level, each team of Eco-Reps came up with their own outreach strategy to promote practices geared towards reducing consumption habits.
+This included education about responsible consumption, the culture of waste, waste reduction, doing more with less, bulk buying, thrifting, DIY, and the reuse and repair of products.
+Eco-Reps also created a local shopping guide to educate students about about circulating money within their community and reducing environmental impacts by eliminating components of supply chains.
+Additionally, this guide also provided students with information about locally-owned shops and businesses.

-This main event of the Spring 2014 campaign took place on Wednesday April 2nd in the Davis Center.
-The promotion included a "bring back the silverwear" Sodexo petition and student sustainability pledges.
-I Choose to Reuse showcased how students on campus can make choices that are reusable and longer-lasting, compared to disposable alternatives.
+This promotion included a "Bring Back Silverware" Sodexo petition and student sustainability pledges.
+I Choose to Reuse showcased how students on campus can make personal choices that are more sustainable than their disposable alternatives.